amcl11/binary_classification_neural_network/README.md

 The purpose of this analysis is to predict whether applicants will be successful if funded by Alphabet Soup.

 To do this we will use a binary classification neural network model.
-Once an initial model is built, we'll test feature engineering and hyperparameeter tuning to see if convergence of 75% or higher is possible.
+Once an initial model is built, we will aim for the model to achieve or exceed 75% accuracy after hyperparameter tuning and feature engineering.

 ### Data Preprocessing: